CFP Championship: Mattress Mack makes $1.5 million bet in TCU, Georgia

-Mattress Mack bets $1.5 million TCU will beat Georgia in CFP Championship
+Mattress Mack bets more than $3 million TCU will beat Georgia in CFP Championship

 HOUSTON - Jim "Mattress Mack" McIngvale is not a stranger to making bets.
 He recently won $75 million in the Astros taking home the World Series trophy back in November.
 McIngvale is ready to make another Texas-sized bet with the TCU Horned Frog as they look to bring home a national championship.